factor/factor/README.txt

 Then bootstrap with the following pair of switches:

-  ./f -i=boot.image.ppc -no-cocoa -x11
+  ./factor -i=boot.image.ppc -no-cocoa -x11

-Now if $DISPLAY is set, running ./f will start the UI.
+Now if $DISPLAY is set, running ./factor will start the UI.

 * Running Factor on Windows

 If you did not download the binary package, you can bootstrap Factor in the command prompt:

-  f.exe -i=boot.image.pentium4 (or boot.image.x86)
+  factor.exe -i=boot.image.pentium4 (or boot.image.x86)

 Once bootstrapped, double-clicking f.exe starts the Factor UI.

 To run the listener in the command prompt:

-  f.exe -shell=tty
+  factor.exe -shell=tty

 * Command line usage